 To Make These Taqueria Style Pickled Jalapeños You will need:

-Start by trimming off the stems of the jalapeños and quarter them lengthwise and slice both of the carrots.
+Start by trimming off the stems of 12 to 14 jalapeños and quarter them lengthwise and slice both of the carrots into coins.

 Heat 2 teaspoons of olive oil in a medium sauce pan on medium to medium-low heat.
-Add in the diced onion, smashed garlic, peppercorns, oregano, cumin and coriander seed.
+Add in one diced onion, 6 cloves smashed garlic, 1 teaspoon peppercorns, 3/4 teaspoon Mexican oregano, 1/2 teaspoon each whole cumin seed and coriander seed.
 Stir and sauté for 8 to 10 minutes or until the onions are soft and the spices aromatic.
 This is important because this is where the flavor begins!

-Once the onions are soft, add in the jalapeños, carrots, bay leaves and kosher salt.
-Next pour in the vinegar and water.
+Once the onions are soft, add in the jalapeños, carrots, 2 bay leaves and 2 tablespoons kosher salt.
+Next pour in 1-1/2 cups vinegar and 1 cup water.